joedougherty/buildaspider/docs/BFS.rst

 There are a `few ways <https://en.wikipedia.org/wiki/Tree_traversal>`_ to traverse graphs.
 In this case, **Breadth-first Search** is a natural fit.

-According to the `Wikipedia page <https://en.wikipedia.org/wiki/Breadth-first_search>`_:

-*"It starts at the tree root ... and explores all of the neighbor nodes at the present depth prior to moving on to the nodes at the next depth level."*
+According to the `Wikipedia page <https://en.wikipedia.org/wiki/Breadth-first_search>`_: *"It starts at the tree root ... and explores all of the neighbor nodes at the present depth prior to moving on to the nodes at the next depth level."*

-BFS:

-**A**. starts at the root node

-**B**. discovers neighboring nodes

-**C**. proceeds by visiting them and continuing this process until there are no new nodes left to discover and visit

 Looking at the graphical representation above, picture: